-In a fry pan on high or in your pressure cooker on the saute function (up to you), add 1 tbsp of oil and half of the chuck steak.
+In a fry pan on high or in your pressure cooker on the saute function, add 1 tbsp of oil and half of the chuck steak.
 Sprinkle 1/4 tsp of salt and pepper over the meat and seal until the meat is brown.
-Repeat.
+Repeat with the remaining half.

-Once the meat is done take them out and let them rest.
+Once the meat is done remove and leave to rest.

 Turn down the heat to medium and add unsalted butter, onions and mushrooms.
 Saute until soft.

 Add the stock, sugar, thyme, Worcestershire sauce and a good pinch of salt.
 Combine and deglaze the pan.

 Put the meat, mushrooms and stock into the pressure cooker and set it to high / meat setting and cook for 35 – 40 mins.

 Prepare you rice / egg noodles / pasta according to the packaging.